top of page

 When your blood cell count is low, you have anemia.
 The most common type of anemia specific to pregnancy is called iron-deficiency anemia (IDA).

-If untreated, IDA can lead to low birth-weight, preterm birth, developmental problems, blood transfusion after delivery, or postpartum hemorrhage (PPH).
-BIPOC pregnant people and those expecting twins are more likely to experience IDA.
+If untreated, anemia can lead to low birth-weight, preterm birth, developmental problems, blood transfusion after delivery, or postpartum hemorrhage (PPH).
+Black, Indigenous, and other pregnant people of color, and those expecting twins are more likely to experience IDA.

 ANEMIA SYMPTOMS

-• Tiredness and weakness out of ordinary, even in pregnant state
+• Tiredness and weakness out of the ordinary

 • Your hands or feet feel cold

-• You feel that you can't catch a breath
+• You feel like you can't catch a breath

 • It is okay to have questions about your health.
-Ask for more information from your provider
+Ask for more information from your care team

-• Getting a pill organizer can help you remember take your prenatal supplements regularly
+• Getting a pill organizer can help you remember to take your prenatal supplements regularly

 • Tell your provider if anemia is known in your family medical history